 The Uniform Division has many programs in which Uniformed Deputies are utilized.
 They include the following:

 School Resource Unit: The Sheriff's Office has partnered with the Okeechobee County School Board where we have Deputies based in and assigned to our schools.
-The School Resource Unit is comprised of a Sergeant and five Deputy Sheriff's.
-This unit works first hand with our Youth in an effort to assure as safe and crime free environment as possible within our school system during the school year.
+The School Resource Unit is comprised of a Sergeant and five Deputy Sheriffs.
+This unit works firsthand with our Youth in an effort to assure a safe and crime-free environment as possible within our school system during the school year.
 This unit also encompasses and supervises the five school crossing guards for our local schools that are civilian supported, and is also associated with numerous Youth programs during the summer months, which include but is not limited to the Florida Sheriffís Youth Ranches Summer Camp and other local Youth Programs.
-For more information you may contact: firstname.lastname@example.org
+For more information, you may contact: firstname.lastname@example.org

 One of the newest programs that have been implemented is the presence of four Deputy Sheriffs permanently assigned in the northern rural part of our County where it was difficult to respond in a timely manner.

 Auxiliary: Currently we have twenty-five Auxiliary Deputies with the Sheriff's Office.
-These men and women respond as back up to our Uniform Division, they also perform various security details within the county where more manpower is needed.
+These men and women respond as a backup to our Uniform Division, they also perform various security details within the county where more manpower is needed.
 This also includes the Land Unit, which has five civilians that are equipped with All Terrain Vehicles and are trained in the usage of GPS coordinates.